Piret Jaaks

 Although they hope to find paradise in their new home, the land does not seem to be blessing them.
 Despite the husband carrying a gun and trying to become a hunter, Anna finds solace in a mystical white moose.

-The novel is based on Piret Jaaks's play 'Rites of Passages', which won first place in the Estonian play competition in 2019.
+The novel is based on Piret Jaaks's play "Rites of Passages", which won first place in the Estonian play competition in 2019.
 It premiered at the Ugala Theater one year later under the title "White Moose".

 Three nominations were given to the play along with stage direction in the 2021 Estonian Theater Awards, with one being for best original dramaturgy.